-All Scan wood burning stoves are fitted with a type plate that specifies the approval standards and the distance to flammable materials.

-The type plate (Vermiculite) is placed loose in the fireplace.
-It must be placed in a visible place on the stove.
+All Scan built-in stoves are fitted with a type plate that specifies the approval standards and the distance to flammable materials.
+The type plate (Vermiculite) is located on top of the stove.

 The type plate for UK must be stuck on top of the existing type plate.
 Please do not cover the product registration number.